drug-design/course/docs/chapters/3d-qsar.md

     ![](https://media.drugdesign.org/course/3d-qsar/eon_f1.png){: loading=lazy }
 #### Moment Alignments

-This is a less accurate alignment method; it consists of aligning the molecules based on molecular moments such as the molecular dipole, the principal moments of inertia or a field similarity moment.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/moment-alignments-3f531acb'><i class='fa fa-play' aria-hidden='true'></i></button>This is a less accurate alignment method; it consists of aligning the molecules based on molecular moments such as the molecular dipole, the principal moments of inertia or a field similarity moment.

 ![](https://media.drugdesign.org/course/3d-qsar/moment.gif){: loading=lazy }